miketynes/globus-labs.github.io/_projects/klimatic.markdown

 description: "Architecting a solution to crawl, index, integrate, and distribute geo-spatial data at scale."
 ---

-New sensors, simulation models, and observational pro- grams are producing a veritable deluge of high quality geospatial data.
-However, these data are often hard for re- searchers to access, being stored in independent silos that are distributed across many locations (e.g., consortium registries, institutional repositories, and personal computers), accessible via different protocols, represented in different formats (e.g., NetCDF, CSV) and types (e.g., vector, raster), and are in general, difficult to discover, integrate, and use [1].
+New sensors, simulation models, and observational programs are producing a veritable deluge of high quality geospatial data.
+However, these data are often hard for researchers to access, being stored in independent silos that are distributed across many locations (e.g., consortium registries, institutional repositories, and personal computers), accessible via different protocols, represented in different formats (e.g., NetCDF, CSV) and types (e.g., vector, raster), and are in general, difficult to discover, integrate, and use.
 These challenges are none more evident than in environmental and climate science.
 Here, vast collections of data are stored in dark, heterogeneous repositories distributed worldwide.